Caring for Yourself After Your Image-Guided Breast Biopsy

 • Lift anything heavier than 5 pounds (2.3 kilograms).

-• You should receive your biopsy results 3 to 5 business days (Monday through Friday) after your procedure.
+• You should get your biopsy results 3 to 5 business days (Monday through Friday) after your procedure.

-• If you take medications to thin your blood (such as aspirin or other blood thinners), you can take them after your procedure on the same day, as long as you don’t have a lot of bruising or bleeding from the site.
+• You may be taking medicine to thin your blood, such as aspirin or other blood thinners.
+If there’s little or no bruising or bleeding at the biopsy site, you can take it after your procedure on the same day.
 Talk with your healthcare provider if you have any questions.

-• You have bleeding that you’re worried about.
+• You have bleeding or tenderness at the biopsy site that you’re worried about.

 Last Updated